w3ctag/privacy-principles/README.md

 This effort will operate as a TAG-sponsored task force together with the Privacy Interest Group with participants invited by the TAG chairs and the PiNG chairs (which can include current for former members of each group).
 There will a maximum of 10 participants in the task force.
 The task force will run for 6 months and the final product will be a report which can be published as a TAG Finding (which can be subsequently elevated to a W3C statement) with some additional acknolwedgement that the document has been produced jointly between PiNG and TAG.

-This effort will avoid being judgemental and try to remain dispassionate.
-However we will be building on the work of the Ethical Web Principles which lays down an ethical framework for the web.
+We will be building on the work of the Ethical Web Principles which lays down an ethical framework for the web.
 The goal of a privacy model for the web should be aligned with the goal of that document: to ensure that the web provides **a net positive social benefit to humanity**.

 Periodically, and before working drafts are published, the task force will check in with an oversight group consistiung of the TAG and PInG chairs and and team contacts for approval and comment.